UX CAMP ZURICH 2015, MY TAKEOVERS

 • instant feedback (rating) at the end of posts and media content (ex after the Skype calls)

-• on boarding users on another channel after a process, for instance the sms after booking a flight ticket
+• onboarding users on another channel after a process, for instance, the sms after booking a flight ticket

 • who votes from 0 to 6 is a detractor